"One of the false beliefs that it is

 because we do not know how to feed ourselves by accessing the True Source.

-Love can feel magical and wonderful - can help us feel like we are soaring
+Love can feel magical and wonderful - can help us feel like we

-relationship is what give us worth is codependent and dysfunctional.
+romantic relationship is what give us worth is codependent and dysfunctional.

 Romantic relationships can be wonderful opportunities for growth and Spiritual